-- (2) The alteration or addition could significantly change the nature or increase the quantity of pollutants discharged.
-This notification applies to pollutants which are subject neither to effluent limitations in the permit, nor to notification requirements pursuant to 40 CFR 122.42 (a)(1). - (3) The alteration or addition results in a significant change in the permittee's sludge use or disposal practices, and such alteration, addition, or change may justify the application of permit conditions that are different from or absent in the existing permit, including notification of additional use or disposal sites not reported during the permit application process or not reported pursuant to an approved land application plan. - (b) Anticipated noncompliance.
-The permittee shall give advance notice to the Agency of any planned changes in the permitted facility or activity which may result in noncompliance with permit requirements.

-(c) Transfers.
-This permit is not transferable to any person except after notice to the Agency.

-- (d) Compliance schedules.
+- (12) Reporting requirements. - (a) Planned changes.
+The permittee shall give notice to the Agency as soon as possible of any planned physical alterations or additions to the permitted facility.
+Notice is required when: - The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source pursuant to 40 CFR 122.29 (b); or - (2) The alteration or addition could significantly change the nature or increase the quantity of pollutants discharged.
+This notification applies to pollutants which are subject neither to effluent limitations in the permit, nor to notification requirements pursuant to 40 CFR 122.42 (a)(1). - (3) The alteration or addition results in a significant change in the permittee's sludge use or disposal practices, and such alteration, addition, or change may justify the application of permit conditions that are different from or absent in the existing permit, including notification of additional use or disposal sites not reported during the permit application process or an expected purguent to a opproved land application - not reported pursuant to an approved land application plan. - (b) Anticipated noncompliance.
+The permittee shall give advance notice to the Agency of any planned changes in the permitted facility or activity which may result in noncompliance with permit requirements. - (c) Transfers.
+This permit is not transferable to any person except after notice to the Agency. - (d) Compliance schedules.
 Reports of compliance or noncompliance with, or any progress reports on, interim and final requirements contained in any compliance schedule of this permit shall be submitted no later than 14 days following each schedule date. - (e) Monitoring reports.
-Monitoring results shall be reported at the intervals specified elsewhere in this permit.

-Monitoring results must be reported on a Discharge Monitoring Report (DMR).

-- (2) If the permittee monitors any pollutant more frequently than required by the permit, using test procedures approved under 40 CFR 136 or as specified in the permit, the results of this monitoring shall be included in the calculation and reporting of the data submitted in the DMR. - (3) Calculations for all limitations which require averaging of measurements shall utilize an arithmetic mean unless otherwise specified by the Agency in the permit.
+Monitoring results shall be reported at the intervals specified elsewhere in this permit. - (1) Monitoring results must be reported on a Discharge Monitoring Report (DMR). - (2) If the permittee monitors any pollutant more frequently than required by the permit, using test procedures approved under 40 CFR 136 or as specified in the permit, the results of this monitoring shall be included in the calculation and reporting of the data submitted in the DMR. - (3) Calculations for all limitations which require averaging of measurements shall utilize an arithmetic mean unless otherwise specified by the Agency in the permit.

-Twenty-four hour reporting.
+- Twenty-four hour reporting.
 The permittee shall report any noncompliance which may endanger health or the environment.
 Any information shall be provided orally within 24-hours from the time the permittee becomes aware of the circumstances.
-A written submission shall also be provided within 5 days of the time the permittee becomes aware of the circumstances.
-The written submission shall contain a description of the noncompliance and its cause; the period noncompliance, including exact dates and time; and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the The following shall be included as noncompliance. information which must be reported within 24-hours:

-(1) Any unanticipated bypass which exceeds any effluent limitation in the permit.

-- (2) Any upset which exceeds any effluent limitation in the permit. - (3) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Agency in the permit or any pollutant which may endanger health or the environment.
+A written submission shall also be provided within 5 days of the time the permittee The written becomes aware of the circumstances. contain a description of the submission shall and its cause; the period of noncompliance noncompliance, including exact dates and time; and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the The following shall be included as noncompliance. information which must be reported within 24-hours: - (1) Any unanticipated bypass which exceeds any effluent limitation in the permit. - (2) Any upset which exceeds any effluent limitation in the permit. - (3) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Agency in the permit or any pollutant which may endanger health or the environment.